subhankar-ghosh/subhankar-ghosh.github.io/Projects.md

 We had used: Python, Azure Stream Analytics, Azure ML, Text mining and classification, Speech to text in Cortana analytics suite.

+### Let's Envisage
+*Aug 2015 – Jun 2016*

+In a developer environment, utilizing the developers efficiently is the key to improve their productivity and team's overall performance.
+Presently, senior members assign work items to developers mostly based on intuition.
+Hence, the estimated time set by senior members within which the work item needs to be completed, may be inaccurate resulting in either overloading or under-utilizing the developer.

+Our tool makes sprint planning a lot simpler by guiding the senior member to allocate task to the correct developer and to provide better time estimates for work items, thereby efficiently managing the available resources.
+The tool also takes a list of work items planned for a particular Sprint and efficiently assigns those work items to members of the team depending on the difficulty of the work item, experience and time availability of the members of the team.
+Made use of: Python, C#, SQL, Azure Machine Learning Suite.

+  A patent [EFFICIENT TASK PLANNING USING PAST PERFORMANCE (Patent number: US20180150786A1)](https://patents.google.com/patent/US20180150786A1/en?q=EFFICIENT&q=TASK&q=PLANNING&q=USING&q=PAST&q=PERFORMANCE&oq=EFFICIENT+TASK+PLANNING+USING+PAST+PERFORMANCE) has been published under the United States Patent and Trademark Office.

 ### Azure Virtual Architect
 *Mar 2016 – Jun 2016*